 Multiboot USB and CD or DVD Creator

-creates a multiboot USB drive, a multiboot DVD or multiboot CD (all-in-one) for free (personal and non commercial use, read the license).
+creates a multiboot USB drive, a multiboot DVD ISO or multiboot CD ISO (all-in-one) for free (personal and non commercial use, read the license).
 Hard disks (internal and external), SSD, USB flash drive and all removable memory disk and media are supported.

 The multi bootable device can include comprehensive collections of antivirus rescue CD, utilities and popular Linux live distributions.
 Windows PE can also be included, as well as recovery disks and install media for Windows XP (Professional, Home and 64 Bit), Windows Vista, Windows Seven and Windows Eight.

 The multiboot USB supports and manage USB stick, pendrive, hard disks, SSD or removable media.

 All one has to do is download the desired ISOs with the integrated downloader and use SARDU to add them to the multi boot menu.
 After the multiboot support builded can be test with the QEMU integrated